Delta-Icons/android/.github/CONTRIBUTING.md

 - basic knowledge of `git`
 - a fork of this repo
-- a SVG icon
+- an SVG icon
-- a 192x192px PNG icon
+- an 192x192px PNG icon
 - ComponentInfo(s) of the target app ([?](#gathering-componentinfo))

 ## Info